 Note: Updating your integration method and credentials will not affect any already-ingested data in Flow.
 Ensure you’re authenticating with a service account that has the correct permissions to ensure new data continues to ingest correctly.

-Once your integration is processing correctly, please delete any previously-created application links for OAuth 1.0a from Jira.
+Once your integration is processing correctly, delete any previously-created application links for OAuth 1.0a from Jira.